mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/querying-managing-data.md

 ### 1.2 OQL {#oql}

 The Mendix Object Query Language (OQL) is a relational query language based on SQL.
-The major advantage of OQL over SQL is that OQL uses the entity and association names as used in your model instead of the actual database table names.
+The major advantage of OQL over SQL is that OQL uses the entity and association names used in your model instead of the actual database table names.

 OQL can use the predefined relations (associations) to easily join objects without having to calculate which columns should be coupled.
 Despite these differences, many SQL keywords also work in OQL.

 {{% image_container width="500" %}}
 ![](attachments/oql-query.png)
 {{% /image_container %}}

 OQL is mostly used for reporting where you need aggregation functions while grouping over certain attributes.
 Another reason to use OQL is to define custom security expressions, which you need to define manually.
 In some cases, this may result in faster queries if you handle security yourself using OQL than by using the out-of-the-box security of XPath.